On the Impact of the Hardware Warm-Up Time on Deep Learning-Based RF Fingerprinting: The Cause Behind the Observed Behavior of the I/Q Signals' Envelopes

 Local oscillators are an essential hardware component in the RF transceiver chain with the main function of producing oscillating signals that are used for signal up-conversion (at sender) and down-conversion (at receiver).
 The inaccuracy and instability of the frequency of such oscillating signals, typically caused by external factors like temperature, vibration and electromagnetic interference, impact various aspects of the overall system performance behavior.
 Various types of crystal oscillators have been developed over the years to improve their robustness to these external factors, including temperature-controlled crystal oscillators (TCXOs), which feature temperature compensation, and oven-controlled crystal oscillators (OCXOs), which place the crystal in a temperature-controlled environment to maintain a constant temperature \cite{zhou2008frequency}.

 One important aspect resulting from the oscillating frequency inaccuracy is the inevitable mismatch between the receiver's local oscillating frequency and that of the sender.
 This mismatch in frequency is known as the {\em Carrier Frequency Offset or CFO} and often leads to signal distortion and reduced communication quality.
 CFO has been leveraged to serve as RF device fingerprints that differentiate between WiFi devices (e.g., \cite{vo2016fingerprinting, CFO_clockSyn}).
 In this work, we show that this CFO impairment is the main cause behind the observed behavior of the I/Q signals' envelopes.
 In other words, we show that CFO values do change over time during hardware stabilization (due to hardware warm-up) and differ across devices (due to manufacturing imperfection of the oscillators).
-From a device fingerprinting viewpoint, it is worth mentioning, though, that while the change that exists across devices can be viewed as a blessing, as it could be leveraged to provide distinguishing device fingerprints and hence could improve the device identification ability of RF fingerprinting, the change over time during hardware warm-up could result in fingerprint confusion and hence could be viewed as a curse for device fingerprinting.
-Therefore, without carefully considering their stability and variability during hardware warm-up, CFO impairments may not serve as robust and consistent fingerprints that can be relied on to distinguish between devices.
+From a device fingerprinting viewpoint, it is worth mentioning, though, that while the change that exists across devices can be viewed as a blessing, as it could be leveraged to provide distinguishing device fingerprints, the change over time during hardware warm-up could result in fingerprint confusion and hence could be viewed as a curse for device fingerprinting.
+Therefore, without carefully considering their stability and variability during hardware warm-up, CFO impairments may not serve as robust and consistent fingerprints that can be relied on to distinguish among devices.

-Using both Matlab simulation and testbed experimentation, we now show and confirm that the CFO is what is behind the I/Q envelope behavior observed and discussed in Section~\ref{sec:stability}.
+Next, we show and confirm that the CFO is what is behind the I/Q envelope behavior observed and discussed in Section~\ref{sec:stability}.